Design Brief Featured Image

 ClickUp Docs allows rich formatting and slash commands to work more efficiently

-Step 2: The design brief project description
+Step 2: Put down the design project description

 Context is everything and this section of your design brief should give exactly that!